influxdata/docs-v2/content/v2.0/security/secrets/use-vault.md

 ```

 `influxd` includes the following Vault configuration options.
-If set, these flags override any [Vault environment variables](#define-vault-environment-variables).
+If set, these flags override any [Vault environment variables](#define-vault-environment-variables):

 - `--vault-address`
 - `--vault-ca-cert`